voofoo/KeepAwake/README.md

 # KeepAwake
-A small site to keep your device awake utilizing the [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API)
+A small page to keep your device awake.

+The page is utilizing the [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/Screen_Wake_Lock_API)

-It's made in Bootstrap and assorted JavaScript
+Made with Bootstrap and assorted JavaScript.